-I've recently found out that there is a flying freehold issue on a property I have offered on two weeks back in what should have been a simple, chain free conveyancing.
-Whalley Range is where the house is located.
-Can you offer any guidance?
+Yesterday I discovered that there is a flying freehold element on a house I put an offer in two weeks back in what should have been a straight forward, chain free conveyancing.
+Whalley Range is the location of the property.
+Can you shed any light on this issue?

-Flying freeholds in Whalley Range are unusual but are more likely to exist in relation to terraced houses.
+Flying freeholds in Whalley Range are not the norm but are more likely to exist in relation to terraced houses.
 Even though you don't necessarily need a conveyancing solicitor in Whalley Range you must be sure that your lawyer goes through the deeds very carefully.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Whalley Range may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Whalley Range may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.